projectchrono/chrono/doxygen/documentation/module_python/module_python_installation.md

   ../../chrono
 </pre>

-After successful compilation, the [Chrono::PyEngine](@ref introduction_chrono_pyengine) modules can be used either from the *BUILD* tree or, after installation, from the *INSTALL* tree.
+After successful compilation, the [PyChrono](@ref pychrono_introduction) modules can be used either from the *BUILD* tree or, after installation, from the *INSTALL* tree.
 In order for the generated Python modules to be accessible, you must set/append to the <tt>PYTHONPATH</tt> environment variable.
 During configuration, the Chrono CMake script will output the proper paths to be used in setting the PYTHONPATH environment variables; for example:

 - Windows:
 <img src="http://www.projectchrono.org/assets/manual/ChronoPython_config.png" width="500">